As promised last week, we are going to talk about budgeting and our personal finances this week.

 If you’re increasing your income, however, make sure you are actually using the extra income to pay down your expenses.
 It’s difficult to work one job much less two or more so the idea is to reduce your debt so you have more time for yourself and your family,so you can travel, relax, and have less stress.

 1 year to 1K Savings Plan

-Included in your free handout this month are two charts that map at a way to save one thousand dollars in a year.
+Included in your free handout this month are two charts that map a way to save one thousand dollars in a year.

 The first way to save a thousand dollars is to put aside set small amounts of money each week.
 By the end of 52 weeks, you will have saved $1000.
-The other chart shows how to put aside money each month for a year until you have save $1000.
+The other chart shows how to put aside money each month for a year until you have saved $1000.
 Both are easy and fairly painless savings plans.

 Add it all to your Monthly Calendars

 Why should we care”

 I was listening to Jim Rohn today and he was saying for whatever we do, we should have a game plan.